Our Main Bathroom Renovation is Finally Done!

 The Beadboard & Paint Colors

 In the main part of the bathroom, I chose to add beadboard to the walls.
 I’m really happy I went with a wood wall treatment because it adds interest, and color, and is similar to the beadboard we used in our kitchen space.
 I’m all about repeating elements multiple times throughout your home to keep things cohesive.

 We painted the beadboard Benjamin Moore, “Rockport Gray” and the above wall portion is Benjamin Moore, “Ballet White.”
 That’s the same warm white color you’ll find in the main areas of our home.

 The Toilet Area

 Before, the toilet was scrunched up against the wall, which made sitting there quite uncomfortable.
 My contractor was able to move the entire plumbing stack over, which was no easy feat.
 The result is a more comfortable, and up to code, toilet placement.
 I love the skirted toilet we chose because cleaning it is a lot easier!

 The Double Vanity

-I’m really happy we chose medicine cabinets as our mirrors because they offer us lots of storage.
+I’m really happy we chose medicine cabinets as our mirrors (exact ones no longer sold) because they offer us lots of storage.

 The vanity doesn’t have as much storage as I’d like (two middle drawers, two small side drawers, and open storage underneath), but luckily we have the medicine cabinets and the linen cabinet, so we are good to go.
 But it’s something to keep in mind if you’re shopping for a vanity.